Mademoiselle Rallay: England

+Renée Rallay alias Beauregard

-Her niece Renée, the younger Rallay, Beauregard, was still with Mary when she was executed in 1587.
+Her niece Renée, the younger Rallay, Beauregard, was one of four damoiselles remaining with Mary in 1586, the others being Jean Kennedy, Gillis Mowbray, and Elspeth or Elizabeth Curle.
+She was still with Mary when she was executed in 1587.
 She was noted as the keeper of some of the queen's jewels, including a diamond ring, a chain of pearls and amber, a jewel of crystal set in gold, and a bodkin set with a sapphire for hair dressing, with 100 French gold crowns, an unfinished bed, and the queen's set of embroidery silks.

+A description of Mary's funeral in La Mort de la Royne D'Escosse states that the Scottish attendants who processed into the Peterborough Catedral were Barbara Mowbray, Christine Hog (the wife of Bastian Pagez), Gillis Mowbray, Elspeth Curle, Renée de Rallay, Marie Pagez (a daughter of Bastian), Jean Kennedy, and Susanne Kirkcaldy (a daughter of William Kirkcaldy of Grange).

 Mademoiselle Rallay's will had been confiscated with other papers at Chartley Castle.
-In August 1587 one Mary's secretaries Claude Nau made a note of money to be returned to the late Queen's servants, including a legacy of 626 French crowns that Mademoiselle de Rallay had left to the "young gentlewoman" her niece, "Renée de Rally, called de Beauregard".
+In August 1587 Claude Nau, one of Mary's secretaries, made a note of money to be returned to the late Queen's servants, including a legacy of 626 French crowns that Mademoiselle de Rallay had left to the "young gentlewoman" her niece, "Renée de Rally, called de Beauregard".
 Renée was given a passport to return to France.